kvv002/PacmanCVProject/README.md

-Pacman game usin css and javascript
+Pacman game using css and javascript